redunta/rython/README.md

 However somebody prefers different approaches.
 Leaving legacy and mature habits, trying something exotic and different.
 One of such tries is Python language.
 Poorly designed and hyped a lot it has still kinda potential to inherit.
 Rython project aims to drop all Python faults and keep best of two worlds: C-like syntactic space/indentation independency and concise expressions, consistent naming and other stuff.

+## why meaningful whitespaces are incorrect choice for programming language
+To understand the point we should go back to the basics.
+Our main source code representation form is a text form.
+Moreover it is meant to be european language styled text form.
+We abstract from sentences and punctuation because our programming language is far from any natural one and there is no need to keep such properties.
+Anyway the core language features from the reader point of view are words, separated by spaces, and lines of text.
+Space widths may vary to justify line contents.
+Or to indicate indentation for better readability.
+Here we just note that whitespaces never used to indicate text structure.
+Line breaks - another virtual "character" also has no structural purpose.
+Speaking shortly, we can drop or insert line breaks between words, add more whitespaces or remove trailing ones but text meaning will not change after that.
+It is not applicable to words or punctuation, for example.
+Given reasons are enough to leave all syntaxes with meaningful whitespaces (and line breaks) and replace them with something more correct.

 Here is an example what it could look like:

 ```python